victoriadrake/victoriadrake.github.io/content/posts/cm08iuv6g000508jxex8jar9o.md

 * **Set Up Communication Channels:** Use tools like Slack or Microsoft Teams to keep communication flowing.
 Create channels for project updates, general discussions, and specific technical topics.

 * **Regular Updates:** Send a weekly email or Slack message summarizing key achievements, upcoming deadlines, and any changes in direction.
-This keeps everyone aligned and reduces misunderstandings.
+Sharing context like this keeps everyone aligned and reduces misunderstandings.

 * **One-on-One Meetings:** Schedule regular one-on-ones with your team members.
 Use these meetings to discuss their progress, any concerns they have, and how they feel about their workload and career development.